Stock market today: Wall Street pulls back from its record after a shaky day

 “Things are good, but not great, and they’re getting a touch worse,” Brian Jacobsen, chief economist at Annex Wealth Management, said about the jobs report.
 “The payroll gains are still fantastic, but we’re not as strong as we thought we were with the prior months’ numbers being revised down.”

 Fed Chair Jerome Powell said a day earlier that the central bank is "not far" from cutting interest rates.
-It just needs additional data confirming that inflation is heading sustainably down to its 2% target.
+He said it just needs additional data confirming that inflation is heading sustainably down to its 2% target.

 In the meantime, the hope on Wall Street is that the remarkably resilient economy will drive growth in profits for companies.

-Gun maker Smith & Wesson Brands leaped 28.4% after likewise reporting stronger profit than expected for the latest quarter.
-It said its shipments grew faster than the overall firearm market.
+Gun maker Smith & Wesson Brands leaped 29.4% after likewise reporting stronger profit than expected for the latest quarter.
+It said its shipments grew faster than the overall firearms market.

-But Nvidia was the main stock in the spotlight as it fell 4.1%.
-At one point, it was on track for its worst day in more than a year.
-It's a rare blip for the stock that has shot up nearly 80% this year after more than tripling last year.
+But Nvidia was the main stock in the spotlight as it tumbled 5.5% for its worst day since May.
+It's a rare blip for the stock that has shot up nearly 77% this year after more than tripling last year.

 Because Nvidia has swelled into the third-largest U.S. stock, it carries much more weight on the S&P 500 than nearly every other.
-That buoyed Wall Street on the way up but leaves it vulnerable to pullbacks, particularly when critics say Nvidia and other stocks caught up in the frenzy around artificial intelligence have shot up too far, too fast.
+That buoyed Wall Street on the way up but leaves it vulnerable to pullbacks, particularly when critics say stocks caught up in the market's frenzy around artificial intelligence have shot up too far, too fast.

 In stock markets abroad, indexes were mixed in Europe and rose modestly across much of Asia.
 South Korea was a standout as the Kospi jumped 1.2%.